sswam/allemande/doc/intro.md

 ## A Few of our Characters and Tools

 **General Chat**
-- Loni: our meta-agent, sends your message to the best AI for the job; great for beginners.
+- Loni and friends: our meta-agents, they relay your message to the best AI for the job; great for beginners.
 - Ally, Barbie, Callam, Dante: friendly chat
 - Flashi, Emmy, Claude, Gemmi: strong assistants
 - Fli, Emm, Clu, Gemm: for concise responses

 **AI Art**

+Most of the AI art models in Ally Chat are uncensored, but all of the following models can also draw good SFW art.
+None of them can draw text very well.

 - Illu: image prompting
 - Jily, Hily: high quality, realistic images
 - Poni: cartoon / anime images, use "rating safe" in prompt to avoid nudity
 - Coni: semi-realistic images, use "rating safe" in prompt to avoid nudity

-- When talking to a tool like an AI art model, start a line with their name, using an @ sign and a comma:
+- When talking to a tool like an AI art model, start a line with their name, using an @ sign:
 ```
 @Jily, a dog in the snow [L1]
 ```